 - 1 Examples of Rule Template Development

-- 1.1 Example: Condition and Action
+- 1.1 Example 1: Condition and Action

-- 1.2 Differences in Release 8.1.2
+- 1.2 Example 2: Function

-- 1.3 Creating Test Scenarios Before Deployment

-- 1.4 Example: Using a JSON Object
+- 1.3 Example 3: Using a JSON Object

+- 1.4 Example 4: Developing Templates to Enable Test Scenarios

+- 1.5 Differences Since Release 8.1.2

 This section provides some examples of what a rule developer might configure in the Rules Development Tool.
 More detailed information about how to configure rule templates is provided in the Genesys Rules Development Tool Help.
-For specific information about how rule templates are configured to be used with the Genesys intelligent Workload Distribution (iWD) solution, refer to the section about iWD and the Genesys Rules System in the iWD 8.1 Deployment Guide.
+For specific information about how rule templates are configured to be used with the Genesys intelligent Workload Distribution (iWD) solution, refer to iWD and Genesys Rules System.

-Example: Condition and Action
+Example 1: Condition and Action